System Design Netflix – A Complete Architecture

 We all are familiar with Netflix services.
 It handles large categories of movies and television content and users pay the monthly rent to access these contents.
 Netflix has 180M+ subscribers in 200+ countries.

 Netflix works on two clouds…AWS and Open Connect.
 These two clouds work together as the backbone of Netflix and both are highly responsible for providing the best video to the subscribers.

 The application has mainly 3 components…

-- Backend (Database): This part handles everything that doesn’t involve video streaming (before you hit the play button) such as onboarding new content, processing videos, distributing them on servers located in different parts of the world and managing the network traffic.
-Most of the processes are take care of by Amazon Web Services.
+- Backend (Database): This part handles everything that doesn’t involve video streaming (before you hit the play button) such as onboarding new content, processing videos, distributing them to servers located in different parts of the world, and managing the network traffic.
+Most of the processes are taken care of by Amazon Web Services.